 This tutorial applies equally to PinIdea Dr2 and PinIdea Dr3.

 First of all, some knowledge about X11 mining algorithm, the currency, and the pools would be useful.
-Dash: The Complete Guide)
+You can refer to this link for information in that regard: Dash: The Complete Guide)

 - Dash official site: https://www.dash.org/